 For taxable clients, portfolios are rebalanced using a tax-efficient approach in order to maximize loss harvesting and minimize capital gains.
-IMA's Tax Optimized Equity Offerings seeks to deliver tax alpha using a highly systematic, quantitative research-driven investment process via a state-of-the-art portfolio management platform.
+IMA's Tax Optimized Equity Offerings seek to deliver tax alpha (the after-tax excess return minus any pre-tax excess return, which is a measure of the value added through active tax management) using a highly systematic, quantitative research-driven investment process via a state-of-the-art portfolio management platform.
 To accomplish this, Invesco constructs a portfolio comprised of individual stocks that is designed to track the performance of a target benchmark.
-Invesco utilizes software to systematically harvest losses within the client portfolio, and immediately replace the securities sold at a loss with others of similar type and risk.
-This after-tax return benefit presumes that clients have capital gains from active managers, private investments, sale of low-cost-basis stock, or other sources suitable for offset.
+Invesco portfolio managers utilize software to systematically harvest losses within the client portfolio, and immediately replace the securities sold at a loss with others of similar type and risk.